 Sedums, Several Varieties: We carry sedums year-round, with varieties changing depending upon what’s available.
 They are low maintenance, fascinating, and drought-tolerant.
 A great addition to the crevices of rock walls.

 Herniaria, “Green Carpet”: A ground cover that can tolerate some foot traffic!
 Almost like a ground cover thyme with sedum textured foliage.
 This evergreen, prostrate groundcover creates a solid, thin mat of tiny succulent leaves.
 Excellent between pavers and as a flat solid green mat.
 The foliage turns mahogany red with cold temperatures, adding further interest.

 Ground Cover Thyme: Low maintenance, fast growing & versatile ground cover.
 Fragrant!
 Little blossoms loved by bees.
 Some varieties tolerate foot traffic well making them a good choice to plant in between stone walkways.
-Currently stocked are Coccineus Major, Wooly, White, Elfin, Pink Chintz and Pink Ripple.
+Currently stocked are Coccineus Major, Archer’s Gold, Wooly, Elfin, Pink Chintz and Pink Ripple.